TuxVinyards/qqX/README.md

 - Adds several downstream fixes: Solus, Parrot, Sparky
 - Adds Nobara and a few UI improvents

+@ July 6 -1.13.01

+- Huge new upgrade for QuickGet, adds Mods overlay script making for much easier downstream fixes
+- and for easier community contributions.
+- Fixes and sorts about 20 distros (see commits list)
+- Adds fixes for qqX right click and Text Editor issues in Gnome

 Full details in [releases](https://github.com/TuxVinyards/qqX/releases) and [commits](https://github.com/TuxVinyards/qqX/commits/main/)

 ## Relationship with Quickemu